orbitalquark/gtdialog/doc/manual.md

 =`--height int`=
     Manually set the height of the dialog in pixels if possible.
 =`--color`=
-    The initially selected color in `"#RRGGBB"` format.
+    The initially selected color in “#RRGGBB” format.
 =`--palette [list]`=
     The colors to show in the dialog's color palette.
-Up to 20 colors can be specified in `"#RRGGBB"` format.
+Up to 20 colors can be specified in “#RRGGBB” format.
 If no list is given, a default palette is shown.
 =`--float`=
     Show the dialog on top of all windows.